sptryogi/Commodity-Disease-Detection/README.md

 #### How to use

-API has been built on this classifier.
-URL = "https://susya.onrender.com"

 User has to send a POST request to the given api with Base64 string of the Image to be input.